Bondifrench/mithril-employee-directory/README.md

 This `view` is a function that returns the UI description.
 The element returned by the view function is not an actual DOM node: it’s a description of the UI that will be diffed with the current description to perform the minimum set of changes to the DOM.

-There are two ways to using a component: **to be developped**

-Using a component is done with the m.component() function - `m.component(EmployeeList)`.
 For example, HomePage is made of three other components: Header, SearchBar, and EmployeeList.

 Side Note: If you don't like the syntax of `m('input[type=search]')` you can use [MSX](https://github.com/insin/msx) (which is similar to [JSX](https://facebook.github.io/jsx/) in React).